Unikernel Linux (UKL): Related Work

-These unikernel offer compelling trade-offs to general-purpose operating systems.
-These include improved security and smaller attack surfaces e.g., Xax \cite{xax} and MirageOS \cite{mirageOS}, shorter boot times e.g., ClickOS \cite{clickOS} and LightVM \cite{lightVM}, efficient memory use through single address space e.g., OSv \cite{osv} and many others, and better run-time performance e.g., EbbRT \cite{ebbrt}, Unikraft \cite{unikraft} and SUESS \cite{seuss}.
-Some approaches target direct access to virtual or physical hardware \cite{ebbrt}.
-A number of researchers have directly confronted the problem of compatibility, e.g., OSv \cite{osv} is almost Linux ABI compatible and HermiTux is fully ABI compatible with Linux binaries \cite{hermitux}.
-Other projects aim to make building unikernels easier e.g., EbbRT \cite{ebbrt}, Libra \cite{libra} and Unikraft \cite{unikraft}.

-The UKL effort was inspired by the tremendous results demonstrated by clean slate unikernels.
+\paragraph{Clean Slate Unikernels:} Many unikernel projects are written from scratch or use a minimal kernel like MiniOS \cite{xen} for bootstrapping.
+These systems have demonstrated improved security and smaller attack surfaces, e.g., Xax \cite{xax} and MirageOS \cite{mirageOS}, fast boot times, e.g., ClickOS \cite{clickOS} and LightVM \cite{lightVM}, efficient memory use, e.g., OSv \cite{osv}, and better runtime performance by application specialization, e.g., EbbRT \cite{ebbrt}, Unikraft \cite{unikraft}, SUESS \cite{seuss} and Minicache\cite{minicache} The UKL effort was inspired by the tremendous results demonstrated by clean slate unikernels.
 Our research targets trying to find ways to integrate some of the advantages these systems have shown into a general-purpose OS.

+Some researchers have directly confronted the problem of compatibility, e.g., OSv \cite{osv} is almost Linux ABI compatible, and HermiTux is fully ABI compatible with Linux binaries \cite{hermitux}.
+Other projects aim to make building unikernels easier, e.g., EbbRT \cite{ebbrt}, Libra \cite{libra}, and Unikraft \cite{unikraft}.
+We believe that UKL can adopt some of the ideas from HermiTux to enable API compatibility and hope that some of the ideas of EbbRT and Unikraft may point to a path to managing the complexity of evolving a complex, customizable system.
-\paragraph{Forks of General Purpose OS} A number of projects either fork an existing general-purpose OS code base or reuse a significant portion of one.
-Examples include Drawbridge \cite{drawbridge} which harvests code from Windows, Rump kernel \cite{rumpkernel} which uses NetBSD drivers and Linux Kernel Library (LKL) \cite{lkl} which borrows code from Linux.
-These systems, although constrained by the design and structure of the original OS, generally have better compatibility with existing applications \cite{drawbridge}.
-The codebase these systems fork are well tested \cite{lkl} and can serve as building blocks for other research projects, e.g., Rump \cite{rumpkernel} has been used in other projects \cite{librettos}.

-Our goal in UKL is to try to find a way to integrate unikernel optimizations without having the fork the original OS.
+\paragraph{Forks of General Purpose Operating Systems:} Some projects either fork an existing general-purpose OS code base or reuse a significant portion of one.
+Examples include Drawbridge \cite{drawbridge}, which harvests code from Windows, Rump kernel \cite{rumpkernel}, which uses NetBSD drivers, and Linux Kernel Library (LKL) \cite{lkl}, which borrows code from Linux.
+Although constrained by the original OS's design and structure, these systems generally have better compatibility with existing applications \cite{drawbridge}.
+The codebases these systems fork are well-tested \cite{lkl} and can serve as building blocks for other research projects, e.g., Rump \cite{rumpkernel} has been used in other projects \cite{librettos}.
+UKL builds on this research while attempting to find a way to integrate unikernel optimizations in the OS/community.